Mario Šimić

-Mario Šimić (born 28 December 1989) is a Croatian Australian footballer who plays for NK Oroslavje, who compete in the 2.ŽNL Krapina-Zagorje league, in Croatia.
+Mario Šimić (born 28 December 1989) is a Croatia footballer who last played for NK Oroslavje, who compete in the 2.ŽNL Krapina-Zagorje league, in Croatia.

 Club career

 Mario Šimić made his professional debut in the A-League on 2 February 2011 in a round 25 clash against Melbourne Victory coming off the bench in the 73rd minute of the game in a 2–0 loss.
 In September 2017, Mario signed with NK Oroslavje on a free transfer from NK Lučko.